Spin up a devnet for Entropy

 Steps

-Clone the Entropy Core repository and move into the new
+Clone the Entropy Core repository:

-directory:git clone https://github.com/entropyxyz/entropy-core.git cd entropy-core
+git clone https://github.com/entropyxyz/entropy-core.git cd entropy-core

 cargo build --release